 Dalton Farms | 676 Oak Grove Road, Swedesboro, NJ

 Dalton Farms is a 99-acre family-owned-and-operated farm conveniently located in southern New Jersey, just off of Route 322.
-With family ties to the farm extending back to 1790, the Dalton Family has been curating enjoyable fam experiences for decades.
-The sunflower season grand opening will be held on August 29th, with food, live music, a beer garden, and wine tasting available.
-Check the website for updates, as it may open sooner if the weather permits, according to the social media, and open daily through September.
-All tickets will be $10 per person and must be pre-purchased online in order to monitor the number of patrons.
-Tickets will be valid for 2-hour time slots and will be released about a week from the confirmed opening.
+With family ties to the farm extending back to 1790, the Dalton Family has been curating enjoyable farm experiences for decades.
+The sunflower season kicked off on August 24th and runs until October 8th, with food, live music, a beer garden, and wine tasting available.
+The farm is open from 10AM to 7PM every day.
+Tickets will be $13 per person if purchased online, and $18 per person if purchased at the gate.
+Attendees below the age of three are free to enter.